AdobeDocs/experience-manager-cloud-manager.en/help/using/configuring-pipeline.md

 >
 >The pipeline cannot be setup until the Git repository has at least one branch.

-Before you start to deploy your code, you must configure your pipeline settings from the Cloud Manager.
+Before you start to deploy your code, you must configure your pipeline settings from the [!UICONTROL Cloud Manager].

 >[!NOTE]
 >
 >You can change the pipeline settings after initial set up.

-### Configuring the Pipeline Settings from Cloud Manager {#configuring-the-pipeline-settings-from-cloud-manager}
+### Configuring the Pipeline Settings from [!UICONTROL Cloud Manager] {#configuring-the-pipeline-settings-from-cloud-manager}

-Once you have setup your program using Cloud Manager UI, you are ready to setup your pipeline.
+Once you have setup your program using [!UICONTROL Cloud Manager] UI, you are ready to setup your pipeline.

 Follow these steps to configure the behavior and preferences for your pipeline: